sametyldrmm/Machine_learning_basic_test/README.md

 - An acceptance point can be connected to a target point if the distance between them is a maximum of 30.
 - The shorter the distance between an acceptance point and a target point, the higher the score.
 - Using fewer acceptance

+## Updates
+- I have decided to simplify the project's conditions for the initial stage.
+I am currently unsure of how to implement deep learning in the background.
+- In the current state, the target has been reduced to a 2-dimensional plane with a fixed area of 400x400, instead of random areas.
+- To proceed with deep learning, I need to generate data, which will then be used with a reinforcement learning model for the project.
+Data needs to be separated into inputs and outputs.
+### Inputs and Outputs for the System to Learn
+ #### Inputs:

+- Since the goal is for the system to understand the existing area and return results from that area, I have decided to provide the entire area as x-y pairs.
+- In order for the system to understand where the accept points can connect, I need to provide the locations of connectable points within the area.
+- I have set the number of inputs to be 10,000, which means I want 10,000 different arrays of 10 random numbers within the area.
+- Features of the input arrays:
+- All area points = [[x0, y0], [x0, y1], ...] (all points within the 400x400 area)
+- A random point = [x0, y0]
+- All random points for an input = [random point, ...]
+- An input = all area points + all random points for an input
+- All inputs = [an input, ...]
+(10,000 inputs)
+ #### Outputs:

+- Since I have set the number of inputs to be 10,000, I will have one output array for each input array.
+- Features of an output array:
+- The desired output for a single input = [score, x coordinate 0, y coordinate 0]
+- [desired output for a single input, ...]
+(10000 outputs)

+Estimated input and output data have been generated.
+I will mention that the code is written in C and will be added later.
+For now, I will include the text files.

 # Resources
 - https://keras.io/api/models/